joshuanallen/Air_Quality_Prediction/Segment_3_Branch_READMEs/README_JA_seg3.md

     - Accuracy:: 0.442

 Limitations of Random Forest Classifier Model:
+- Subject to overfitting specific to dataset
-Bucketing may have improved the predictions for the "Low Birth Weight" and "Unemployment models because the data may not be as continuous as the other target variables.
+- Bucketing may have improved the predictions for the "Low Birth Weight" and "Unemployment models because the data may not be as continuous as the other target variables.
 Therefore, taking a different approach using a classification model resulted in improved models.

 Dataset limitations:
 - Variables measured are taken over a specific time frame and may be subject to large amounts of variablility within the dataset, laerger dataset may be neede